Marking the 120th birthday of Amelia Earhart, the aviation pioneer who stretched the limits of humanity into the sky

 A sack of potatoes

 Earhart began her aviation training with pilot Anita Snook, one of the aviation pioneers in the US.
 During this time, she worked in every job she could find in order to save up money to buy her own plane.
-She was a truck driver, photographer, and stenographer at a telephone company, and in the summer of 1922 she bought a second-hand Kinner Airster airplane, which she nicknamed the "The Canary", due to its yellow color.
-After a number of months, she already set the female pilot world record for flight altitude, reaching 14,000 feet.
+She was a truck driver, photographer, and stenographer at a telephone company, and in the summer of 1922, she bought a second-hand Kinner Airster airplane, nicknaming it “the Canary,” due to its yellow hue.
+After several of months, she already set the female pilot world record for flight altitude, reaching 14,000 feet.
 In 1923, she was the 16th woman in history to be issued a pilot's license by the Fédération Aéronautique Internationale.

 Soon enough, however, her aviation career spiraled into financial turmoil.
 Earhart's parents eventually divorced, and the mother and her daughters lived mainly on the grandmother's inheritance.
 When they ran out of money, and with no occupational future in aviation, she was forced to sell the plane.
 Earhart returned to her studies in Columbia, but had to drop out for financial reasons.
 She joined her mother in Boston, where she made a living by working as a teacher and social worker.

-Nevertheless, the urge to fly did not disappear.
-She served as a sales representative for Kinner Airplane & Motor Corporation in Boston and begun writing articles about aviation for the local newspaper, which made her a well-known figure in the aviation community of northeast USA.
+Nevertheless, the flying bug did not disappear.
+She served as a sales representative for Kinner Airplane & Motor Corporation in Boston and began writing articles about aviation for the local newspaper, which made her a well-known figure in the aviation community of northeast US.

-In 1927, American pilot Charles Lindbergh became the first person to fly across the Atlantic Ocean.
-His success was followed by many more attempts to complete the challenge, and Earhart was invited to be the first woman to fly across the Atlantic, though only as a passenger – not as the pilot.
-She welcomed the offer and on June 17th 1928 boarded the plane of pilot Wilmer Stultz and mechanic Louis Gordon in Canada.
-The three landed safely in Wales after 21 hours.
-In interviews after their return to the US, Earhart said "I was just baggage, like a sack of potatoes.
-Maybe someday I'll try it alone."
+In 1927, American pilot Charles Lindbergh completed the first solo flight across the Atlantic Ocean.
+His feat inspired many others to attempt the challenge, and Earhart was invited to be the first woman to fly across the Atlantic, even only as a passenger and not as the pilot.
+She welcomed the offer and on June 17, 1928, boarded pilot Wilmer Stultz and mechanic Louis Gordon’s plane in Canada.
+The three landed safely in Wales 21 hours later.
+In interviews after their return to the US, Earhart said “I was just baggage, like a sack of potatoes.
+Maybe someday I'll try it alone.”